 The client’s success is the top priority for consultancies.
 The team often does all they can to create the best outcome, naturally leading to long work hours.
 Twelve hours per day of high-intensity work can be expected.

-When you couple this with travelling to and from client sites every week, finding and maintaining a balance between work and home life can be tough.
+Consultants mostly work on projects with a hybrid mix of 1 – 3 days at the client and the rest primarily remotely (from home) or sometimes from the office.
+This makes finding and maintaining a balance between work and home life very tough.
 Monday mornings involve a very early start.
 Depending on how far away the client site is, Monday morning travel can involve a taxi, train, plane, or a combination of the three.
-Client sites can also be in difficult to reach locations, such as shipyards or industrial estates on the edge of cities.
+Client sites can also be in difficult-to-reach locations, such as shipyards or industrial estates on the edge of cities.

-Although Fridays might feel slightly more relaxed because you’re not on site, they can often be one of the most important days of the week as you consolidate work and prepare for the following week.
-Although firms discourage consultants to work on the weekends, you may occasionally put in a couple of hours on Sunday evenings to get ahead of the week.
+Although Fridays might feel slightly more relaxed because you’re not on-site, they can often be one of the most important days of the week as you consolidate work and prepare for the following week.
+Although firms discourage consultants from working on the weekends, you may occasionally put in a couple of hours on Sunday evenings to get ahead of the week.

 You often won’t see the impact of your work